y330/FragmentQR/index.md

 *   [ ] Theme does not save when changed in options
-*   [ ] Button icons become text and overflow the button when offline
+*   [ ] Button icons become text and overflow the button when offline 🔍 Help find issues by installing and using FragmentQR.

-*   Help me solve more issues 🔍
-    *   Help find issues by installing and using FragmentQR.
 If you discover any, open a new issue and I'll try to solve it in the next release.
-	*    If you do not have a github profile(which you might as well create if your already viewing this repository), post issues in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj) on the Web Store
+	*    If you do not have a github profile then (you might as well create one). post it in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj?tab=Support) on the Web Store or on the [Add on Store](https://microsoftedge.microsoft.com/addons/detail/fragmentqr/jbghofoedadhaaepolpeoepofdbckfni)

 ### [](#changelog-v1.8--to-be-released)*Changelog v1.8* (To be released)

 1. Rearranged UI layout
-2. Optimised code
 2. New option in the settings page for keeping a history of generated QR codes(beta)
 3. Added sidenav

 ### [](#changelog-v173--to-be-released)*Changelog v1.7.3* (Rolling out)

-1. Updated hebrew messages in FragmentQR/_locales/he/messages.json
+1. Updated hebrew strings in (https://ment
-2. Switched font icons to svg tags
+2. Udated font\-icons to svg tags

 ### [](#changelog-v172)*Changelog v1.7.2*